run2bizdocs/docs-1/en-us/docs/faq.md

     In order for users to have access to the Portal or Smart Portal, you must enable it as follows:

     1. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
 The CITSmart Parameters screen will appear, click the CITSmart Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
     2. Perform the parameter search "46 - Enable Portal as Citsmart home screen?"
 And select the same.
-After that, the parameter registration screen with the contents of the selected registry will be displayed, as shown in the figure below:
+After that, the parameter registration screen with the contents of the selected registry will be displayed;
-    3. In order for users to have access to the Portal or Smart Portal, you must enable it as follows:
+    3. In order for users to have access to the Portal or Smart Portal;
     4. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
 The CITSmart Parameters screen will appear, click the CITSmart Parameters Search tab.
-Once this is done, it will display the screen for parameter search;
+Once this is done, it will display the screen for parameter search.

 !!!
 Question "How to enable the satisfaction survey?"